-"Typhoid pneumonia"); Lobar pneumonia; Bronchopneumonia ("Pneumonia," unqualified, is indefinite); Tuberculosis of lungs, meninges, peritoneum, etc., Carcinoma, Sarcoma, etc., of ---- (name origin: "Cancer" is less definite: avoid use of "Tumor" for malignant neoplasm); Measles, Whooping cough, Chronic valvular heart disease: Chronic interstitial nephritis, etc. The contributory (secondary or intercurrent) affection need not be stated unless important.
+"Typhoid pneumonia"); Lobar pneumonia; Bronchopnsumonia ("Pneumonia," unqualified, is indefinite): Tuberculosis of lungs, meninges, peritoneum, etc., Carcinoma, Sarcoma, etc., of (name origin; "Cancer" is less definite; avoid use of "Tumor" for malignant neoplasma); Measles; Whooping cough; Chronic valvular heart disease; Chronic interstitial nephritis, etc. The contributory (secondary or intercurrent) affection need not be stated unless important.
 Example: Measles (disease causing death).
-29 ds.; Broncho-pneumonia (secondary), 10 ds.
-Never report mere symptoms or terminal conditions, such as "Asthenia," "Anomia" (merely symptomatic), "Atrophy," "Collapse," "Coma," "Convulsions," "Debility" ("Congenital," "Senile," etc.), "Dropsy," "Exhaustion," "Heart failure," "Hemorrhage," "Inanition," "Marasmus," "Old age," "Shock," "Uremia," "Weakness," etc., when a definite disease can be ascertained as the cause.
-Always qualify all diseases resulting from childbirth or miscarriage, as "PUERPERAL septicemia," "PUERPERAL peritonitis." etc. State cause for which surgical operation was undertaken.
-For violent deaths state means of injury and qualify as accidental, suicidal, or HOMICIDAL, or as probably such, if impossible to determine definitely.
-Examples: Accidental drowning; struck by railway train-accident; Revolver wound of head-homicide; Poisoned by carbolic acid-probably suicide.
-The nature of the injury, as fracture of skull, and consequences (e. g., sepsis, tetanus), may be stated under the head of "Contributory."
+29 ds.; Bronchopneumonia (secondary), 10 ds.
+Never report mere symptoms or terminal conditions. such as "Astheria," "Anemia" (merely symptomatic), "Atrophy," "Collapse," "Coma," "Convulsions," "Debility" ("Congenital," "Senile," etc.).
+"Dropsy," "Exhaustion," "Heart failure," "Hemorrhage," "Inanition," "Marasmus," "Old age," "Shock," "Uremia," "Weakness," etc., when a definite disease can be ascertained as the cause.
+Always qualify all diseases resulting from childbirth or miscarriage, as "PUERPERAL septicemia."
+"PUERPERAL peritonitis," etc. State cause for which surgical operation was undertaken.
+For VIOLENT DEATHS State MEANS OF INJURY and qualify AS ACCIDENTAL, BUICIDAL, OF HOMICIDAL, OF AS probably such, if impossible to determine definitely.
+Examples: Accidental drowning; struck by railway train-accident; Revolver wound of headhomicide; Polsoned by carbolic acid-tprobably suicide The nature of the injury, as fracture of skull, and consequences (e. g., sepsis, tetanus), may be stated under the head of "Contributory."
 (Recommendations on statement of cause of death approved by Committee on Nomenclature of the American Medical Association.)